When Sacred Trust is Broken

 During a girl's getaway, I mistakenly equated longevity with intimacy with someone I'd known for decades, assuming our long history meant she could handle one of my most profound truths.
 When she immediately shifted topics after I'd shared something sacred, I felt exposed and abandoned—like I'd been pushed off a cliff without a safety net.

 We've all been there.
 The friend who goes silent when you mention your anxiety.
-The family member who minimizes your struggles.
+The family member who minimizes your achievements.
 The person who listens to your heartbreak and responds with advice about their own dating life.

 The Vulnerability Spectrum